 1 cup packed fresh parsley leaves

 If you’re really feeling energetic: Broil the jalapeños on the rack of a broiler pan under a preheated broiler about 2 inches from the heat, turning them every 5 minutes, for 15 to 20 minutes, or until the skins are blistered and charred.
 Transfer the jalapeños to a bowl and let them stand, covered tightly, until they are cool enough to handle.
-Wearing rubber gloves, peel the jalapeños, cut off the tops, and discard all but 1 teaspoon of the seeds.
-If you’re a lazy slob like me: Buy canned jalapeños – they’ve already been roasted and peeled.
-Remove the seeds, saving 1 teaspoon of them.
-If you find that this mixture is still too hot, next time leave out the seeds altogether.
+Wearing rubber gloves, peel the jalapeños, cut off the tops, and discard the seeds.
+If you’re a lazy slob like me: Buy canned jalapeños – they’ve already been roasted and peeled, and they’re a lot milder than the fresh version.
+Remove the seeds.

-In a blender, puree the jalapeños with the seeds, the oil, the lime juice, the water, the garlic, the parsley, and salt to taste.
+In a food processor, puree the jalapeños with the oil, the lime juice, the water, the garlic, the parsley, and salt to taste.
 The puree may be made 3 days in advance and kept covered and chilled.